 THE context of the proposed research work is the Jiangmen Underground Neutrino Observatory (JUNO) [1] [2].
 The timing system is an essential part of this experiment, indeed, to precisely determine the energy and the interaction vertex of incident neutrinos, the charge information coming from the 18000 photomultipliers (PMTs) surrounding the central detector must be associated with a precise time information.
-The JUNO readout architecture foresees the frontend electronics, hereby represented by the Global Control Unit (GCU) card, to be installed underwater, close to the PMTs [3].
-The heart of the frontend electronics is an FPGA that handles data digitization, data buffering, data readout, slow control and monitoring, trigger generation and synchronization with the backend electronics.
+The JUNO readout architecture foresees frontend electronics, hereby represented by the Global Control Unit (GCU) card, to be installed underwater, close to the PMTs [3].
+The heart of the frontend electronics is an FPGA that controls the data digitization, handles the data readout, slow control and monitoring, and implements the data buffering, the trigger generation and the synchronization procedure object of this paper.
 Trigger requests generated by different channels are asynchronous and independent events that must be attached with a timestamp in order to be correctly processed by the central trigger system.
 The central trigger system collects trigger requests coming from all the readout channels and generates trigger validations.
-The trigger validation is essentially a data readout request delivered to all the GCUs with the goal of collecting data fragments in a time window centered around a center\time parameter specified in the request message.
-The center\time must be univocally interpreted by the central trigger system and by all the GCUs.
+The trigger validation is essentially a data readout request delivered to all the GCUs with the goal of collecting data fragments in a time window centered around a center_time parameter specified in the request message.
+The center_time must be univocally interpreted by the central trigger system and by all the GCUs.
 This evidences how the distributed nature of the data readout demands for a synchronization system whose primary task is to handle an accurate time distribution from the central timing and trigger system to all the frontend cards.
-The trigger synchronization accuracy demanded is $\pm$ 16 ns.
+The trigger synchronization accuracy demanded is \pm 16 ns.